Doctor of Philosophy

 Dr. Jesse Zhu

 In a health care environment, surface bio-contamination is a constant risk and contributes to outbreaks of community-acquired and nosocominal infections.
 Faster surface die-off of pathogens on a surface can reduce the average surface population of these pathogens.
 Antimicrobial ultra-fine powder coated surfaces with high antimicrobial longevity including efficiency is a good option to reduce the surface bio-contamination.
-Different formulations were prepared with the additives containing silver ions (Ag+) and silver nano-particles (AgNP) as an active agent and copper ions (Cu2+) as a protective agent incorporated into zeolites and their antimicrobial activity was analyzed against Escherichia coli (E.coli).
-Two natural zeolites, known as chabazites (named LBC and LBN), were accustomed to enhance their sodium content as well as ion exchange characteristics by conditioning and was functionalized by using different combinations of the Ag and Cu ions.
+Different formulations were prepared with the additives containing silver as an active agent and a chosen type of metal ions as a protective agent incorporated into zeolites and their antimicrobial activity was analyzed against Escherichia coli (E.coli).
+Two natural zeolites, known as chabazites (named LBC and LBN), were accustomed to enhance their sodium content as well as ion exchange characteristics by conditioning and was functionalized by using different combinations of the Ag and the other metal ions.

 Yeasmin, Rezwana, "Formulation and Optimization of Antimicrobial Surfaces Via Ultra-Fine Powder Coating" (2015).
 Electronic Thesis and Dissertation Repository.
 3380.